Rega Planar 6 turntable, this year's most anticipated release!

 Like before, Neo PSU gives you push-button 33 and 45 RPM speed control without having to lift the platter.
 And just like the RP10 PSU, it allows you to adjust speed down to .01 RPM steps, allowing minute compensation for power, temperature, humidity, and age during tuning.
 Rega will soon have their own stroboscopic speed testing kit, perfect for the speed freaks out there!

 The Planar 6 is equipped with the now legendary RB330 tonearm.
 First seen with the Planar 3 last year, RB330 has reset the benchmark for tonearms anywhere near its price.
-It features the latest generation one-piece conical aluminum arm-wand, whose low mass is redistributed to lower noise and maximize strength.
+It features the latest generation one-piece conical aluminum arm-wand, whose low mass is redistributed to lower noise and maximum strength.
 The zero-tolerance bearings are amongst the best the Rega has ever used, exhibiting an incredibly smooth motion and virtually no play.
 The vertical bearing housing has been redesigned to increase strength, the anti-skate housing is all new, and the spring housing has been improved as well.
 A custom polished stainless steel counterweight is included as fitted to the P6.
 High quality, low capacitance wiring is used, terminated with Neutrik RCA connectors.
 As before, the tonearm is mounted to the plinth with three point system that is much stronger than other methods.
 The headshell has provisions for both three point Rega cartridges and standard two point cartridges.

 How does it compare?